SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/chap02/document-dialog.md

 ![icon](../media/documentlock-locked.png) The document is currently checked out for editing by another user.

+> [!TIP]
-**Tip**: Hold the mouse pointer over an icon to show information about the user who has checked out the document.
+> Hold the mouse pointer over an icon to show information about the user who has checked out the document.

 **Completed**